peterjc/thapbi-pict/docs/introduction.rst

-The classifier output is at unique sequence level, reporting zero or more species matches (or genus matches from some classifiers, or if sequences in the database are recorded at genus leve only).
+The classifier output is at unique sequence level, reporting zero or more species matches (or genus matches from some classifiers, or if sequences in the database are recorded at genus level only).

 For example, an ITS1 sequence from a known *Phytophthora infestans* single isolate control can in addition to this expected result also perfectly match